microdee/md.Nuke.Cola/README.md

   - dir: Components/**                  # consider using all recursive subfolders inside components folder
   - dir: Components/**/*                # consider using all recursive subfolders inside components folder BUT
     as: Components/$2                   # flatten them into a single subfolder
+    manifestFilePattern: flat.yml       # and use `flat.yml` as export manifests
-  - dir: "**"                           # just use everything from the recursive subfolder structure which has an export.yml
+  - dir: "**"                           # just use everything from the recursive subfolder structure which has an export.yml (by default)
-  - file: Another/Dependency/export.yml # files are only considered if they point to export.yml
+  - file: Another/Dependency/stuff.yml  # use an explicit file for the manifest being imported
 ```

-The `file:` mode for `use` is only there for consistency.
-Please use `dir:` both of them yield the same result basically.
 This feature is not visualized above in the folder structure figure as that's already complicated enough.
-Note that `copy` and `link` will not consider instructions from `export.yml` manifest files, only `use` does that, and `use` will ignore every folder which doesn't have an `export.yml` manifest file directly in it.
+Note that `copy` and `link` will not consider instructions from export manifest files, only `use` does that, and `use` will ignore every folder which doesn't have an export manifest file directly in it.
 This is done this way to alleviate surprises from "smart defaults".

 ## Exclude/ignore items